Matsemela Manaka: Career

 Manaka worked as a teacher and, already an admirer of the plays of Gibson Kente, developed an interest in theatre after witnessing his students participate in the 1976 Soweto uprising.
 He founded the Soyikwa African Theatre group in 1978, with students from the Creative Youth Association who had gotten together after the uprising.
 His work was often chosen through suggestion by students and staff.
 Soyikwa's first production was The Horn, followed by Imbumba, and then Egoli, the latter of which became a success when it was performed in the city.
-The group performed political satire drawing from both European and African traditions; themes included Pan-African and Black Consciousness as well as the realities of South African politics--apartheid, the continuing destruction of social life in townships, and widespread poverty in rual areas.
+The group performed political satire drawing from both European and African traditions; themes included Pan-African and Black Consciousness as well as the realities of South African politics--apartheid, the continuing destruction of social life in townships, and widespread poverty in rural areas.
 Manaka's plays were a success in Europe as well.

-He was awarded the PEN/Barbara Goldsmith Freedom to Write Award in 1987 and with this award he funded a playwright for young authors in Soweto.
-Manaka participated in multiple initiative such as The Creative Youth Association, Ravan Press, Staffrider.
-Matsemela Manaka died from a car accident in 1998.
+He was awarded the PEN/Barbara Goldsmith Freedom to Write Award in 1987.
+With the award he funded a workshop for young playwrights in Soweto.
+Manaka participated in multiple initiatives such as The Creative Youth Association, Ravan Press, Staffrider.
+Matsemela Manaka died in a car accident in 1998.